mi-kas/fullstack-starter-kit/README.md

 ### Run

-Clone this repository and run:
+Clone this repository and run the following command for a local dev environment:

 ```
 make up
 ```

 > This will spin up a database instance running on `localhost:27017`, a backend instance running on `localhost:1337` and a frontend instance running on `localhost:3000`.
 See `docker-compose.yml` for the detailed setup.
+> You can specify also only a single service via `make up frontend`.

 ---